Swissbite/elm-minesweeper/README.md

 Features it should have (in no particular order):

 - Multiple difficulties ✔
-- A current high score
+- A current high score (partial: ✔, deleted on refresh)
 - Able to pause and resume the game
 - Able to switch between click or mark fields ✔
 - See the result board after finished the game